What we have done!

 • Reaction to the case of a bold wolf in the Hoge Veluwe National Park, Netherlands (Updated version 24:11:2022).

-• A new scientific paper clarifies the circumstances around the death of a tourist in northern Greece in 2017 that was initially claimed as being due to a wolf attack.
+• new scientific paper clarifies the circumstances around the death of a tourist in northern Greece in 2017 that was initially claimed as being due to a wolf attack.

 • The LCIE prepare a new report on the current status of wolves in Europe upon a request from the Bern Convention (Council of Europe).